 "We are never going to make the four-wheelers like us or respect us," wrote the trucker's wife who thought the bug screens were cute.
 "And frankly, if a four wheeler is doing something that puts the teeth in their immediate view of the back window, then maybe they have done something to deserve being intimidated."

-Her view was mirrored by another post on the Truck.net Roundtable (and this guy's Internet handle is "Intimidator," by the way), which said, "If you look in your rearview and you see a set of teeth, then maybe you should have been looking more than once every 10 minutes, because this truck didn't just come out of nowhere."'But what about ...'
+Her view was mirrored by a post from "Intimidator" on the Truck.net Roundtable, which said, "If you look in your rearview and you see a set of teeth, then maybe you should have been looking more than once every 10 minutes, because this truck didn't just come out of nowhere."

-Quite a few truckers said, yeah, but what about ... naked lady chrome mudflap ornaments, profane speech bubbles in the side windows with sayings like "mustache riders welcome," or misappropriated comic strip Calvin with his shorts down and peeing on various things.
+Quite a few truckers said, yeah, but what about naked lady chrome mudflap ornaments, profane speech bubbles in the side windows with sayings like "mustache riders welcome," or misappropriated comic strip character Calvin with his shorts down peeing on various things.

 Ted's got a point.
 Those of us who are trucking journalists stand with one foot within and one foot outside the industry.
 In some ways we are part of the industry.
 Yet we also try to maintain our journalistic objectivity.
 And maybe that's why, while I can understand a trucker's opinion that teeth (or naked lady mudflaps, or whatever) look cool and clever and are part of his constitutional right to express himself, I can also understand the probable reaction of a four-wheeler, safety advocate or mainstream reporter better than most people who are standing with both feet firmly inside the industry.